 |Feb.
 22–24||International Stroke Conference 2017|

-- Identify recent advances in basic models of stroke and translational research.
+- Identify recent advances in basic models of stroke and their translation to clinical research.

 - Evaluate recent advances in the diagnosis, treatment, prevention and rehabilitation of cerebrovascular disease.

-- Analyze new and ongoing clinical research advances through late-breaking science and ongoing clinical trials sessions.
+- Analyze new and ongoing advances in clinical research through late-breaking science and ongoing clinical trials sessions.

-- Communicate in the interactive exchange of new research, treatment and intervention with scientists and investigators working in all areas of cerebrovascular disease.
+- Discuss new research, treatments and interventions with scientists and investigators working in all areas of cerebrovascular disease.

 - Interpret the rapidly changing areas within the stroke spectrum such as emerging options for the diagnosis and treatment of acute stroke, mechanisms of stroke recovery, and the impact of vascular cognitive impairment.